snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

-factors for each uncertain variable, and approximate probability/reliability levels for the prescribed response levels that have been inferred from the approximate mean and standard deviation (see Mean Value section in Reliability Methods Chapter of Dakota Theory Manual :cite:p:`TheoMan`).
+factors for each uncertain variable, and approximate probability/reliability levels for the prescribed response levels that have been inferred from the approximate mean and standard deviation (see the :ref:`Mean Value section of the main Reliability Methods page <theory:uq:reliability:local:mv>`).
 It is evident that the statistics are considerably different from the fully converged FORM results;
 however, these rough approximations are also much less expensive to calculate.
 The importance factors are a measure of the sensitivity of